Is Thessaloniki Worth Visiting? Pros, Cons, Best Time To Go

 One that should really be on your list is a day trip from Thessaloniki to Meteora.

-The name of this town already gives you an idea of what you will see once you step foot in it, “rocks suspended in the air.”
-Meteora is a magical town surrounded by huge rock formations on top of which monasteries have been built.
+The name of this town already gives you an idea of what you will see once you set foot in it: “rocks suspended in the air.”
+Meteora is a remarkable town surrounded by huge rock formations on which monasteries have been built.

-The monasteries seem to be floating in the sky, and 6 are easily accessible thanks to practical stairs.
-Two unmissable monasteries are the Monastery Gran Meteora, the largest and located at a height of 610 meters, and Aghia Triada, which was used to shoot scenes for the James Bond movie “For Your Eyes Only.”
+The monasteries appear to be floating in the sky, and 6 are easily accessible via practical stairs.
+Two unmissable monasteries are the Monastery of Meteora, the largest, located at an elevation of 610 meters, and Aghia Triada, which was used to film scenes for the James Bond movie “For Your Eyes Only.

 Take your time exploring these religious places and marveling at the incredible views in Thessaloniki from atop the rocks!